Chinese ghost marriage

 In Chinese tradition, a ghost marriage (冥婚 (mínghūn, spirit marriage)) refers to a marriage in which one or both parties are deceased.

 The practice can be traced back to the Han dynasty (206 BC–220 AD), with its participants being wealthy.
 Its origins stem from the yin and yang philosophy, where the yin has to merge with the yang in order to achieve harmony; and the philosophy of life after death.
-It was believed that if a person had died as a bachelor or bachelorette, his or her spirit would feel lonely in the afterlife.
+It was believed that if a person had died unmarried, their spirit would feel lonely in the afterlife.
 As these spirits are unable to find harmony, they would return to cause harm to living family members and their descendants.
-Due to this belief, living family members would seek out deceased individuals of the opposite sex to accompany their deceased bachelor or bachelorette during burial.
+Due to this belief, living family members would seek out deceased individuals of the opposite sex to accompany the deceased during burial.

 Today, many consider the real purpose of ghost marriages to be the appeasement of the minds of the living.
 It is a form of bereavement therapy practiced in ancient times that is kept alive by various Chinese communities today.
 Despite its long history and unique practices, the original purposes of ghost marriages remain largely unknown.
-Even so, ghost marriages are often stigmatized and surrounded with superstitions.
+Ghost marriages are often stigmatized and surrounded with superstitions.

-Worldwide, other forms of ghost marriages are also practiced, for example in France since 1959 (see posthumous marriage; compare levirate marriage and ghost marriage in South Sudan).
+China's existing laws do not explicitly and directly prohibit the custom of ghost marriages.
+They only intervene if other illegal and criminal activities result from ghost marriages, including the theft of women's corpses and the intentional killing of women for profit.